Last Updated on 6 months by mallorcaunderthesun

-UPDATED 10 November 2022: Great news for citizens outside the EU hoping to work in Mallorca (or Spain) remotely – the Digital Nomad Visa is coming soon to Spain!
+UPDATED 27 January 2023: Great news for citizens outside the EU hoping to work in Mallorca (or Spain) remotely – the Digital Nomad Visa has come to Spain!
+Please see this article here.

 It’s been recently announced the Spanish Government have confirmed the new Digital Nomad visa which has already been rolled out in many countries across Europe.